MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-teams-at-scale.md

     ```

     If you get an error message, you're already set.
 Go to the next step.
-1. Download  and install the [latest preview version of the Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams).
-You must be running version 4.3.1 (preview) or a later preview version.
+1. Download and install the [latest version of the Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams).
+You must be running version 4.3.1 or a later version.

 1. Run the following to connect to Teams.